 Recently, my daughter and I visited a friend in the hospital immediately following her knee replacement procedure.
 We saw her post-op, in the haze of anesthesia with tubes and wires in and out of her body.
 My daughter asked why my friend or anyone would subject herself to such a painful surgery as a knee replacement.
 I replied that the pain in the joints can get so severe that one is willing to take any measure to do something about it.
 I believe the same goes for transgenders who subject themselves to the sex-change surgery.
 The desperation and inner turmoil of a gender mis-assignment must be that painful.

 There were scenes in The Danish Girl that showed where Gerda had prevailed upon her husband, Einar Wegener, to be a model for her paintings.
-His body type was typical of one afflicted with Klinefelter’s disease, although it is pure speculation that he had it.
-Einar’s posing as a female for Gerda’s paintings proved to be an eye-opening experience for both artist and model.
+His body type was typical of one who has Klinefelter’s disease, although it is pure speculation that he had it.
+Einar’s posing as a female for Gerda’s paintings was an eye-opening experience for both artist and model.
 Dressed in female clothes and adopting female mannerisms, the model experienced an awakening that led to his transformation as Lili.

 Gerda’s Paintings and the Fashion Industry